giresse19/modash/README.md

 ## Building and running locally:

-To run this locally, you need Node.js > 10, a mongoDB cloud instance using atlas and a google service account.
+To run this locally, you need Node.js > 9, a mongoDB cloud instance using atlas and a google service account.

 ## Get mongoDb atlas instance:
+* PS: For testing purpose, the app is currently created with a test instance I made.
+If you don't wish to create an instance, you can just use the already configure one.

+* If you wish to creat your own instance then continue with the steps below:
 * Set MongoDB atlas instance from here:
   - https://cloud.mongodb.com/v2/5ea07fec9dae766e6eb7205f#metrics/replicaSet/5ea08375d1169842708bdf44/explorer.